matthew-brett/barts-setup/barts_setup.md

 ### IPHONE 12

 * Turn on phone.
-Log in with pin in blue book.
+Log in with PIN in blue book.
-* If INTERNAL WIRED:
-    * Turn off the phone WiFi.
-    * You will connect the phone by cable later; see below.
 * If FULL WIFI:
     * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.
     * Plug lightning to USB-A cable from phone into USB-A power on extension block.

-### IPHONE SE

-* Turn on.
-Log in with pin in blue book.
 * If INTERNAL WIRED:
     * Turn off the phone WiFi.
     * You will connect the phone by cable later; see below.

+### IPHONE SE

+* Turn on.
+Log in with PIN in blue book.
 * If FULL WIFI:
     * _Turn on the phone WiFi_.
 Connect to StBartholomewPrivate.
     * Plug lightning to USB-A cable from phone into USB-A power on extension block.
+* If INTERNAL WIRED:
+    * Turn off the phone WiFi.
+    * You will connect the phone by cable later; see below.

 ### MACBOOK